With an ever-growing number of people shopping online, there are a lot of packages being delivered to people’s homes.

 Your workplace is a great place to have your package delivered — if your employer doesn’t mind the occasional personal package winding up in the mail room.

 2. Enlist the help of a neighbor to pick up your packages

 Do you live near someone who is retired or maybe a stay-at-home spouse?
 They can be your #1 ally in combating package theft.
 Ask them if they’d be willing to retrieve packages from your porch so there’s no temptation for the bad guys!

 A Seattle inventor came up with a Frisbee-sized device called the Package Guard that sits on your porch or front doorstep.

 When a package is placed on it, the companion app on your phone lets you know you’ve got a delivery.
 The Package Guard is rigged to ring loudly if anyone tries to move the package before you disable its alarm.

 That 100-decibel siren will alert neighbors and scare off potential thieves who may try to make a quick grab.
-With a price tag of $79, the Package Guard has proven so popular that it’s currently on back order.
+With a price tag of between $69 and $89, the Package Guard has proven so popular that it’s frequently on back order.

 4. Opt in for the Postal Service’s Informed Delivery program

-When you opt in to this free program, USPS will email you scans of your daily mail before it leaves their facilities.
+When you opt in to this free program, USPS will email you scans of your first-class mail (not the junk stuff) each day before it leaves their facilities.
 That way you know what to expect in your mailbox that evening.

 If something’s not there that should be, you’ll know pretty quickly that you’re a victim of package theft.